raceintospace/raceintospace/doc/manual/manual.md

 ## MISSION DESCRIPTIONS

-These are all the mission types available in the game.
+These are all the available mission types.
 You'll never fly all of them in one game, and most likely there are some you will never fly.
 Milestone steps are cumulative: so flying the Orbital without having flown the Orbital Satellite or the Manned Suborbital will incur two milestone penalties.
-Examples given should include all successful missions prior to 1970.
+Examples given should include all successful (non-dummy) missions prior to 1970.

 <table>
   <tr>